camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 The [Camunda provided module](https://github.com/camunda/camunda-tf-eks-module) is publicly available.
 It's advisable to review this module before usage.

-1. In the folder where your `config.tf` resides, create an additional `cluster.tf`.
+1. In the folder where your `config.tf` resides, create a file called `cluster.tf`.
-2. Paste the following content into the newly created `cluster.tf` file to make use of the provided module:
+2. Paste the following content into the created `cluster.tf` file to make use of the provided module:

 ```hcl reference
 https://github.com/camunda/c8-multi-region/blob/main/test/resources/aws/2-region/terraform/config.tf#L57-L86